When to Get a Flu Shot This Year: What Experts Recommend

 Should You Get a Flu Shot?

-If you are over 6 years old and not allergic to the flu shot or its ingredients, the answer is likely yes, you should get your flu shot.
+If you are over 6 years old and not allergic to the flu shot or its ingredients, the answer is yes, you should get your flu shot.
 The best time for the flu shot is as soon as possible, protecting you, your family, and our community against severe disease.
 When in doubt, discuss flu vaccination with your healthcare provider.

 baystate health's the beat monthly e-newsletter subscribe image